Stock of the Day

 Here are some ways that investors could benefit from investing in Ford Motor:

-• Ford Motor offers a quarterly dividend of $0.15, translating to an annualized dividend of $0.60, which provides a yield of approximately 6.42%, appealing to income-focused investors.
+• Ford Motor has declared a quarterly dividend of $0.15, translating to an annualized yield of 5.79%, which can provide a steady income stream for investors.

 Ford Motor Bear Case